You Will Never Feel 100% Ready. That Is Normal.

 What to Do If You Meet All 5 Benchmarks

 Schedule the exam.
-Do it today.
+Do it today if all five benchmarks are met.
 Not "this weekend."
 Not "after one more practice exam."
 Today.

 The anxiety you feel right now is not going to decrease with more study time.
 It is going to stay approximately the same because it is driven by the stakes, not by your knowledge level.
 Every additional day you wait is a day where the material you studied earliest begins to fade through spaced repetition decay.

-A student who is scoring 82% today and waits three weeks may be scoring 76% by exam day because the topics studied in week 1 of their prep have not been reinforced.
-The optimal time to take the exam is when your scores are at their peak, not after they have started to decline.
+A student who is scoring 82% today and waits three weeks may lose sharpness because the topics studied early in prep have not been reinforced.
+The optimal time to take the exam is when your scores are strong and current, not after you have started drifting away from the material.

 Here is what the week before your exam looks like: light review of weak areas (Days 1 to 3), one more timed practice exam (Day 4), math formulas and EXCEPT/NOT review (Day 5), light Florida-specific rules review then stop (Day 6), execute on exam day (Day 7).
 That plan assumes you are already at the 80% benchmark.
 If you are, start that plan now.